carvasquez206/A12-EmployeeManagementSystem/README.md

 WHEN I choose to update an employee role
 THEN I am prompted to select an employee to update and their new role and this information is updated in the database
 ```
+## Database Structure

-As the image illustrates, your schema should contain the following three tables:
+The schema contains the following three tables:

 * `department`